scienmanas/ValenTiner/README.md

 # ValenTiner

 A Website to propose to your crush on valentine's day .
 It is a simple and beautiful website to propose to your crush on valentine's day.
 It is responsive and customizable.
-You can easily edit the `index.html` file to add your own images and text.
 You can host the website on [GitHub Pages](https://pages.github.com/) or on [Vercel](https://vercel.com/).

 ## Features
 - [x] Responsive